University of California, Riverside campus: East campus notable features

 The Carillon Bell Tower is the dominant landmark in the center of the main campus.

-East Campus, comprising approximately 600.8 acre, provides the core cluster of academic buildings and services.
+East Campus, comprising approximately 600.8 acre, hostss the core cluster of academic buildings and services.
 Student housing and recreational facilities are provided in its northern and easternmost portion near the Box Spring Mountains.
-Wide grassy pedestrian malls run throughout the campus.
+Wide, grassy pedestrian malls run throughout the campus.

 In the center of the main campus stands the UCR Carillon Bell Tower, one of only four in California.
 It was given as a gift by former UC regent Philip L. Boyd and his wife Dorothy.
-The dedication of the carillon and tower took place on October 2, 1966.
+The dedication of the carillon and bell tower took place on October 2, 1966.
 Designed by A. Quincy Jones - Jones & Emmons of Los Angeles, the tower is 161 ft tall and contains 48 bells, cast in France.
 The bells cover four chromatic octaves and weigh from 28 to 5,091 pounds.
 Live performances generally occur Wednesdays at noon during the academic year, with occasional performances scheduled on the weekends.

-The Commons student center was previously located directly northwest of the Bell tower.
-The four-decade old building was demolished at the end of 2005, and construction is under way to more than double the size of the center from 65,000 to 142000 sqft.
+The Commons student center was previously located directly northwest of the bell tower.
+The four-decade-old building was demolished at the end of 2005, and construction is underway to more than double the size of the center from 65,000 to 142000 sqft.
 The first phase of the new $50 million Commons was recently completed, and includes meeting rooms, dining areas, places to study, and office space for student programs.
-And in March 2009, the Commons officially changed its name to the Highlander Union Building, or "The HUB" for short.
+In March 2009, the Commons officially changed its name to the Highlander Union Building (HUB).

-Southeast of the Bell tower is the Tomás Rivera Library, the main library.
-Further southeast past the intersection of Citrus and Eucalyptus Avenues are the buildings that make up the instruction halls and research centers of the College of Natural and Agricultural Sciences, including some of the original 1917 buildings.
+Southeast of the bell tower is the main Tomás Rivera Library.
+Further southeast, past the intersection of Citrus and Eucalyptus Avenues, are the instruction halls and research centers of the College of Natural and Agricultural Sciences, including some of the original 1917 buildings.

 Forming the southeastern border of the Riverside campus are the Botanic Gardens, which occupy 40 acre of rugged terrain in the Box Springs foothills.
 Prominent natural features include two arroyos and a variety of plants native to the site.
 More than four miles (6 km) of hiking trails traverse the grounds.

 The 215/60 freeway's University Avenue underpass separates the city and the university.
 Painted on the support walls of the underpass is the Gluck Gateway Mural, a 190 ft mural of Riverside and UCR history from the days before the Citrus Experiment Station through 2000, the year the mural was painted.